chemistzombie/chemistzombie.github.io/_posts/2019-05-12-interrupting-pseudocylindrical-maps.md

 <center><a href="https://2.bp.blogspot.com/-fVuDw9rAxm8/XNcUPaj2iNI/AAAAAAAAAdM/zGwFroOlfeMBK4Tvvxg5vA2H8iOk1esKQCEwYBhgL/s1600/45nloximuthal-baker.png"><img src="https://2.bp.blogspot.com/-fVuDw9rAxm8/XNcUPaj2iNI/AAAAAAAAAdM/zGwFroOlfeMBK4Tvvxg5vA2H8iOk1esKQCEwYBhgL/s640/45nloximuthal-baker.png"></a><br />This is what happens if you try to interrupt a loximuthal projection that isn't centered on the equator.
 Notice the odd curves at the lower portions of the map.
 Fixing this requires readjusting the interruption center, which should be at 45 degrees south in this case.</center>

+## Kavrayskiy VII
+The Kavrayskiy VII projection is a minimum-error compromise pseudocylindrical projection.
+It balances areal and angular distortions to an acceptable level, just like Robinson and Winkel tripel.
+However, it's very rarely used outside of Russia and former Soviet Union countries.

+Compared to Robinson and Winkel tripel, Kavrayskiy VII has very simple equations, which is amazing considering how it's on par with those two projection in reducing distortions.

+## Mayr
+The Mayr projection is a pseudocylindrical equal-area projection.
+The computation of one of Mayr’s projection equations depends on the solution of an elliptical integral, which likely contributes to its minimal use today (such things are supposedly slow to calculate on computers).
+In 2008, Ipbuker has proposed [alternative solutions](https://www.tandfonline.com/doi/abs/10.1559/152304008784864659) to generate it, utilizing analytical expressions.

 ## Ortelius oval
 I know that literally no one uses this very old projection, but this one is interesting because although it appears to be a pseudocylindrical projection, it doesn't qualify as one because the meridians are not equally spaced along the parallels, so it doesn't belong to any common types of projection.
 If I had to name what kind of projection this is, I'd say it's a "pseudopseudocylindrical projection".